FalsePattern/ZigBrains/README.md

 <!-- Plugin description -->
 Adds support for the Zig Language, utilizing the ZLS language server for advanced coding assistance.

-## Quick setup guide for Zig and ZLS

-1. Download the latest version of Zig from https://ziglang.org/download
-2. Download and compile the ZLS language server, available at https://github.com/zigtools/zls
-3. Go to `Settings` -> `Languages & Frameworks` -> `Zig`, and point the `Toolchain Location` and `ZLS path` to the correct places
+Before you can properly use the plugin, you need to select or download the Zig toolchain and language server in `Settings` -> `Languages & Frameworks` -> `Zig`.

 ## Debugging